khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 #### Ordering & sorting

 The data set of a table is usually ordered by one specific column representing an attribute, such as status, last updated, or priority.
-Table sorting can be useful in combination with the [filter](/components/filter) component.

 Sorting is designed as a native functionality of tables, and should not be confused with the [list sorting](/components/sorting) component.